Leif Buckley, Product Illustration

 Visit 3D galleries, you can gain insight from some artists that will reply to questions about technique and direction.
 Experiment as much as possible, model things from around the house or office and try to incorporate both organic and mechanical objects.
 Read as many tutorials as you can find, even if they are for another 3D application – the more you understand about 3D the better.

 Thanks for your time, Leif.
-We look forward to seeing more of your work on the Cafe!
+We look forward to seeing more of your work!